A terrifying chain of events has grasped the hearts of parents and seems to have no end.

 Investigative newspaper Novaya Gazeta reported: “We have counted 130 suicides of children that took place between November 2015 to April 2016.
 Almost all these children were members of the same internet groups and lived in good, happy families.”

-Two schoolgirls Yulia Konstantinova, 15, and Veronika Volkova, 16, fell to their deaths from the roof of a 14-storey apartment block.
-Another unnamed 15-year-old girl was also critically injured after falling onto the snowy ground from a fifth floor flat in the city of Krasnoyarsk, also Siberia.
-Just a couple days ago, a 14-year-old girl from Chita was reported to have thrown herself under a commuter train.
+Two schoolgirls Yulia Konstantinova, 15, and Veronika Volkova, 16, fell to their deaths from the roof of a 14-story apartment block.
+Another unnamed 15-year-old girl was also critically injured after falling onto the snowy ground from a fifth-floor flat in the city of Krasnoyarsk, also Siberia.
+Just a couple of days ago, a 14-year-old girl from Chita was reported to have thrown herself under a commuter train.

 The boy sent out a message on WhatsApp in which he gave his final goodbye.

 His family said the lad had been following online instructions in the dangerous Blue Whale game that encourages teens to kill themselves after beating 50 different challenges.
 The boy’s mother, called Monica, said: “I knew that game existed, but I never imagined that he would be able to do something like this.
 When we were told about this game, we told him to take care because this game was very dangerous.
 He answered us, ‘Mum, I would never play this because it is satanic’.”